 – Biomedicine: By using herbs and plant substances as an alternative to Western medicines, large doses of certain plant-based ingredients can be used alone or in combination with others to achieve specific results, such as anti-inflammatory solutions, painkillers, or antibacterial effects.

-– Traditional Herbalism: Medicinal plants applied in smaller doses can help assist in reducing stress and helping restore weakened immune or organ systems.
+– Traditional Herbalism: Medicinal plants applied in smaller doses can help assist in reducing stress and helping restore weakened immune, gastrointestinal or other organ systems.

-– Energy: Natural ingredients can be utilized to stimulate the body’s innate ability to heal and bring itself into balance.
+– Energy & Vitality: Natural ingredients can be utilized to stimulate the body’s innate ability to heal and bring itself into balance.
+This addresses the endocrine and nervous systems simultanously.

 Why Are Botanical Medicines Sometimes Referred to As Dietary Supplements?

 The Food and Drug Administration (FDA) classifies how certain substances are regulated and sold.
 The majority of botanical medicines are classified under the term with the exception of a few botanical medicines, which are classified as pharmaceutical drugs.
-Vitamins, minerals, amino acids, and other natural ingredients are sold in the form of tablets, gel caps, liquids, nutrient bars, capsules, and powders, but are regulated as food and not drugs.
+Vitamins, minerals, amino acids, and other natural ingredients are sold in the form of tablets, gel caps, liquids, capsules, and powders, but are regulated as food and not drugs.
+It is recommended that you look for natural products and herbal medicines with third party testing meeting the Good Manufacturing Practices (GMP) standards.

 Advantages of Botanical Medicine